BharathSharath/Kubernetes-Dashboard/README.md

 # now you can see kubernetes dashboard but you need to provide the token to login

+# Creating Service Account
+`kubectl create sa kubernetes-dashboard -n default`

-# Creating a Service Account and cluster role binding
+# Creating Cluster role binding
-`kubectl create sa kubernetes-dashboard -n default` `kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=default:kubernetes-dashboard -n default`
+`kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=default:kubernetes-dashboard -n default`